MiernickiElijah/MiernickiElijah/README.md

 😍 What i like to do:
 + I love playing video games (Skyrim + Call of Duty:Warzone + AC + FallOut...many more!)
-+ D&D (currently DMing a game that has been going on for over 4 years!)
++ D&D (best soft skills developing game on the planet)
 + Listening to Audiobooks while working and driving
 + Lifting weights!

 🛠 Interested in:
-+ Becoming a full time Developer
++ Developing skills in C# and microservices

 😎 Please reach out! - MiernickiElijah@gmail.com